Skip to content

 Pot roast is done when thermometer inserted in thickest part reaches 145 degrees.

-Pot Roast is a savory, hearty main dish that's tender, moist and full of robust flavor.
-Perfect for a weeknight meal because it's fairly easy to make.
+Pot Roast is a hearty main dish full of savory flavor.
+Easy to make with a few ingredients.
 Recipe and photography by Beverly Davis for CornbreadMillionaire.com.

 Course: Main Dish